-Anal cancer is relatively rare.
-It accounts for ~4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.
+Anal cancer is a relatively rare cancer of the gastrointestinal tract, accounting for around 4% of colorectal cancers and has a UK incidence of approximately 1 in 100,000.

 Anal Intraepithelial Neoplasia

 Anal intraepithelial neoplasia (AIN) is a precancerous condition that can affect either the perianal skin or anal canal, linked to the development of squamous cell carcinoma.
 It is strongly linked to infection with the human papilloma virus (HPV).

 The grading of AIN is dependent on the degree of cytological atypia and the depth of that atypia in the epidermis.
 High-grade AIN (grade 2 or 3) is premalignant and may progress to invasive cancer.